backstage/backstage/docs/features/scaffolder/create-your-own-templater.md

 - `directory`- the skeleton directory returned from the `Preparer`, more info at [Create your own preparer](./create-your-own-preparer.md).
-- `values` - a json object which will resemble the schema from the [Template Entity](../software-catalog/descriptor-format.md#kind-template) which is defined here under spec.schema`.
+- `values` - a json object which will resemble the `spec.schema` from the [Template Entity](../software-catalog/descriptor-format.md#kind-template) which is defined here under spec.schema`.
 More info can be found here [Register your own template](./register-your-own-template.md#adding-form-values-in-the-scaffolder-wizard)